syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endhighlight %}
 {% endtabs %}

-You can retrieve particular date from dateCollection using, var date0 = 5/7/2018;
+Following occurrence dates can be retrieved from the given `RRULE`, var date0 = 5/7/2018;
 var date1 = 5/8/2018;
 var date2 = 5/9/2018;